 @paramcommand of the Doxygen comment.

-Alternatively, when the checkbox Show quick doc on mouse move in the editor settings is selected, just move your mouse pointer over the desired symbol.
+Alternatively, when the checkbox Show quick documentation on mouse move ( ) is selected, just move your mouse pointer over the desired symbol.

 If function parameters are documented separately from the function description, CLion will merge all the comments and show you the full function’s signature documentation (the same way as Doxygen does when generating the output):